Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. Install the Visual Studio Code extension [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
 1. Follow the link to [Publish with Visual Studio Code](https://docs.microsoft.com/aspnet/core/tutorials/publish-to-azure-webapp-using-vscode)

-#### Enable cross-origin resource sharing (CORS) (TodoListService-aspnetcore-webapi)

-> :warning: the following steps are required only if you want your web API to be consumed by a single-page application (SPA).
-Learn more on [cross-origin resource sharing](https://developer.mozilla.org/docs/Web/HTTP/CORS).

-1. Go to [Azure portal](https://portal.azure.com), and locate your project there.
-    - On the API tab, select **CORS**.
-Check the box **Enable Access-Control-Allow-Credentials**.
-    - Under **Allowed origins**, add the site URL of your published website **that will call this web API**.

 ### Deploying web app to Azure App Services

 There is one web app in this sample.
 To deploy it to **Azure App Services**, you'll need to: